 In high school, my brother and I would make late night trips down the street to buy cheap, greasy fast food.
 This is not to say that my parents didn’t encourage nutritious eating habits.
 In fact, my “granola” mother diligently bought organic, healthy foods and cooked meals for us every night.
 However, as a kid, all I wanted was to be “normal,” and as it turned out, healthy and organic food was not and is not “normal.”
 At the time, I didn’t have an appreciation for the foods I was provided with at home.
 And like most middle class urban youth, I took food for granted.

 I didn’t begin to question my food system until college.
 The classes I took in the Environmental Studies department at Trinity University awoke me to the impact my eating choices have on the earth.
 These eye-opening courses exposed me to the effect the animal agriculture industry has on the global climate, with livestock animals producing more than half of the world’s greenhouse gases (Goodland & Anhang, 2009).
+[Editor’s Note: This study has been disputed.]
 I read about the dangers posed by fertilizer and animal waste runoff, when nutrients like nitrogen and phosphorus accumulate in high concentrations in waterways, threatening drinking water safety, plant and animal life, and the health of our oceans (The Mississippi River Collaborative).
 As I learned more and more about these omnipresent issues, it became clear to me that I must first change my personal relationship with the food system and then guide my career to contribute to solutions to these pervasive environmental and food system inequities.